greglook/merkle-db/DESIGN.md

 ### Bulk Update

-Doing large bulk writes with non-sorted primary keys will generally update most of the partitions within a table.
+Doing large bulk writes with unsorted record keys will generally update most of the partitions within a table.
 In this case, using the high-level write operation will generally not be very efficient.
 Instead, updates may be done in parallel by applying the following method to each table: